 - use a shallow bowl on the kitchen counter to hold your sponge and dish soap for the season

-- arrange the coffee mugs and carafe on a large platter for a cozy Christmas coffee area in your kitchen
+- arrange coffee mugs and carafe on a large platter for a cozy Christmas coffee area

 - place a jar candle on a small plate or bowl